davwards/javascript-samples/README.md

 With a small amount of setup, you can create a pretty slick multi-module workflow.
 We need to solve the following problems:

-- As you make changes to library modules (like `flux-sudoku`), you want the compiled slug to update automatically.
+- As you make changes to library modules (like `flux-sudoku`), you want the `bundle.js` file created by Webpack to update automatically.
-- As the compiled slugs of library modules change, you want those changes to immediately be available to the modules consuming them (like `react-sudoku`).
+- As the `bundle.js` files of library modules change, you want those changes to immediately be available to the modules consuming them (like `react-sudoku`).

 To accomplish this, do the following: